 Lapham Peak (45 minutes) – Burn some energy and explore nature on the Glacial Drumlin State Trail.
 Don’t forget to climb the lookout tower.

 Mukwonago / Waterford / Lake Geneva Area

 Want to head North?
 Stop by the Kohler-Andrae State Park (60 minutes) and enjoy some great beach time.
 You can also enjoy their sand dunes and go for a nice walk.
 You can stay overnight if you want at their campsite, as well.
 It’s a great camping ground for people who may not necessarily be enthusiastic campers.
-It’s easy access to the freeway and not far away from home.
+It has easy access to the freeway and is not far away from home.

 Bookworm Gardens (70 minutes) – Walk through a park with fairytale characters and scenery for kids to play with.
 Big displays showcase different stories and entertain children.

 Harrington Beach State Park (50 minutes) – The Belgium area has one of the best beaches in the state.
 Enjoy miles of beautiful white sand.
-Build sand castles, have a picnic, take a walk, swim, or just enjoy the beautiful summer weather.
+Build sandcastles, have a picnic, take a walk, swim, or just enjoy the beautiful summer weather.

 Above and Beyond (60 minutes)- Burn some energy and explore at Sheboygan’s children’s museum.

 John Michael Kohler Arts Center (60 minutes)- Free!
 And it houses an amazing kids studio, called ARTery where the kids can make and take things.